If You Want to Earn Respect, Avoid These 15 Costly Mistakes

 If you want to earn respect from others, what are the most important behaviours to adopt?

 Be truthful, honour your word, listen intently, and treat everyone fairly.
 Be nice to others, maintain coolness under duress, and show consideration for their time and personal space.
 Be competent at what you do and humble in the process.
-Sincere respect is naturally drawn to these straightforward, consistent behaviours.
+Sincere respect naturally gravitates toward these straightforward, consistent behaviours.

 It usually takes weeks or months of consistent behaviour to earn respect.
 It develops gradually, but if confidence is lost, it can disappear rapidly.
 Stay dependable, modest, and genuine to keep it going.
 Continue to better yourself and be fair to others.
 When your words and deeds align, respect endures.